bbauska/JS-Programs/README.md

 later retrieval Although they have similarities, they differ in terms of data duration and scope.
 Here is a description of each:

-LocalStorage: LocaLStorage is an object that provides a way to store key­ value pairs persistently in the browser.
-Data stored in LocaLStorage persists even after closing the browser and reopening it This data is available to all open tabs and windows of the same domain.
+<p><b>LocalStorage: LocaLStorage is an object that provides a way to store key­
+value pairs persistently in the browser.
+Data stored in LocalStorage persists even after closing the browser and reopening it.
+This data is available to all open tabs and windows of the same domain.

 Features of Localstorage: